-When planning a fall arrest solution, attention should be paid to ensuring that users can only move around in the area directly below the anchorage device.
-This is only possible when single anchorage points are used in combination with a temporary lifeline system which the user can tighten up accordingly prior to commencing work.
-A much higher level of protection is offered by lifeline and rail safety systems as the user is attached to a glider which follows the user along and is always located as near to the user as possible, assuming it is used correctly (i.e. taut enough to act as a retention system).
-The correct usage of such retention systems not only stops swing falls but more or less totally prevents them from happening in the first place.
+When planning a fall protection system, you should, wherever possible, ensure that the distance between the user and the anchorage device remains the same.
+Quite often, this is only possible where single anchorage points are used in combination with a temporary lifeline system set up by the user prior to commencing work.
+Lifeline and rail systems provide a much higher level of protection as these function as retention systems .
+The correct usage of such retention systems not only stops swing falls but also prevents them from happening in the first place.